 - Quieter operation for a more peaceful indoor environment

 - Ozone friendly refrigerant that reduces the carbon imprint that negatively impacts our environment

 - Matched coil solutions for enhanced reliability and guaranteed cooling and heating performance

 Are Dry Change Air Conditioning Unit legal to install?

-The majority of manufacturers honor a standard 5-year parts warranty on dry charge units.
-While this affords industry standard protection on the components it does not provide protection against R-22 refrigerant prices, which are expected to increase dramatically.
+Most manufacturers honor a standard 5-year parts warranty on dry charge units.
+While this affords industry standard protection on the components it does not provide protection against R-22 refrigerant prices, which are expected to increase substantially.